 SBA Loans vs. Bank Loans: What’s the Difference?

-The SBA does not provide small business loans, rather they guarantee business loans provided through SBA preferred financial institutions such as banks, microlenders and online lenders.
-These SBA loans are government guaranteed, meaning preferred lenders can offer them to small businesses at low interest rates because the government has promised to pay back 85% of the loan in the event of default.
+The SBA does not provide small business lending, rather they guarantee business loans provided through SBA preferred financial institutions such as banks, microlenders and online commercial lenders.
+These SBA loans are government guaranteed, meaning an SBA preferred lender can offer them to small businesses at low interest rates because the government has promised to pay back 85% of the loan in the event of default.

-Here’s a high-level overview of conventional bank loans and SBA loans.
+Here’s a high-level overview of conventional business loans and SBA loans.

 |Loan Amounts||Interest Rates||Repayment Terms||Turnaround Time||Credit Criteria|